stouffer/EvoGeoModules/manuscript/manuscript.md

 their interactions are filtered to assemble local communities.
-That there is no further loss of signal from the regional to the local scale strongly suggests that the loss of signal from the continental to regional scale is due to species sampling, that proceeds independently of the evolutionary history of species pairs.
+That there is no further loss of signal from the regional to the local scale strongly suggests that the loss of signal from the continental to regional scale is due to species sampling in a manner that proceeds independently of the evolutionary history of species pairs.
 Because regional and local networks have the same species, the difference between them stems for the loss of some species interactions locally.
-It would seem that local species pools in this system are driven more by the interaction between abiotic conditions and species tolerance, than they are by potential species interactions.
+It would therefore seem that local species pools in this system are driven more by the interaction between abiotic conditions and species tolerance than they are by potential species interactions.

 Local networks show little to no signal of co-phylogenetic matching, and the